Head of Department

 Spanish is the official language of 21 countries and is the second language in the world in terms of the number of speakers.
 It is third language on the internet and the numbers of speakers worldwide is growing.
 A person who can speak Spanish and English is able to communicate with 80% of the world’s population.
 In terms of the benefits of language learning in general, employers are always interested in applicants with languages skills because of the well-documented links between language learning and increased levels of mental flexibility, processing speeds, memory skills and their ability to multitask.
 Furthermore, in our increasingly global economy, employers value the crucial ability to work with overseas businesses in their own language, and since Spanish is now the second language of the USA, it is an incredibly useful language to have for the world of business in three continents.

 In the Fourth Form, we cater for pupils who have no experience of Spanish (ab initio) and those who have studied the language previously.
-All pupils are introduced to the basics of pronunciation immediately, and we work on listening, reading, speaking and writing skills straight away.
-Of particular note is the way in which we prepare our Fourth Form pupils grammatically for the GCSE course; they are introduced to the grammatical tools and systems that they will need in order to be able to cope with the GCSE grammar and translation.
-We use a range of modern materials to captivate our students’ interest, and there is often a choice from a range of prep tasks so that each Cranleighan is able to write or speak about something which interests them as well as developing their independent learning skills.
+All pupils are introduced to the basics of pronunciation, and we work on listening, reading, speaking and writing skills straight away.
+We use a range of modern materials and adapt our teaching according the previous experience of each student.